MiG-21 models in 1/32 scale

 TRUMPETER MiG-21 UM twoseater: page 6....

-The Revell kit as Mig-21 M/MF, kit no 04771 seems to give opportunities to improve it using the Trumpeter kit as an additional source of information.
+I purchased the Revell kit #04771 as MiG-21 M/MF .
+It seems to give opportunities to improve it using the Trumpeter kit as an additional source of information.

 I have scanned the instructions of kit 04771 as it was requested by fellow modellers.
 Here is the PDF: